First Alert Forecast: cold start but trending warmer for holiday travel

-WILMINGTON, N.C.
-(WECT) - Happy Friday!
-Thanks for checking in to your First Alert Forecast.
-Many of you are wrapping up work and school for the week, while a lucky few are hitting the road or the skies for the holidays.
-No matter what your plans are, you’ll want to make sure a heavy winter coat is part of your arsenal as you head out the door in the Lower Cape Fear Region.
+-25+mph wind gusts: Secure loose outdoor holiday decorations or bring them inside.
+You may feel the winds if driving a higher profile vehicle.

-Temperatures will start off in the 20s, but gradually warm to the 50s by the afternoon.
-Saturday and Sunday will also feature highs in the 50s, but skies will grow increasingly cloudy, as a low-pressure system dishes out some decent rain early next week.
-Odds for showers will grow from 0% Friday to 10% Saturday, 30% Sunday and 60% Monday.
+-Marine impacts: Including 10+' waves, minor beach erosion, and coastal flooding making offshore boating and surfing dangerous.

-Your seven-day forecast below paints an optimistic picture for those who prefer their Christmases warm and Dry.
-Temperatures will grow to the seasonably mild middle 60s just in time for the holidays, and rain chances will drop to 0%.
+Despite the messy start to the week, your seven-day forecast below paints an optimistic picture for those who prefer their Christmases warm and Dry., and rain chances will drop to 0%.
 If you’re traveling, be sure to set your location to “follow me” to see a forecast custom-tailored to your area.

 Have a Great Weekend!